 We signed a contract with a local company to redo our roof.
 This guy took 20k from our insurance money and never showed up to do the work despite several reminders.
 How do we get the money back?

-3 – If your insurance company paid him the 20k, call your claims adjuster to let him/her know what’s going on.
-If you paid the 20k directly, call your contractor’s bonding company.
+3 – If your insurance company paid him $20,000 call your claims adjuster to let him/her know what’s going on.
 They will assist you.
 If you didn’t check to see if he’s bonded, contact your state’s contractor’s licensing board.